 TREAT CABINETS FOR SAWTOOTH BEETLES ^

-Regardless of which aerosol you choose, be sure to let the treatment dry 1 hour before returning dishes and food stuff back into the cabinets.
+Be sure to let the treatment dry 1 hour before returning dishes and food stuff back into the cabinets and really, letting cabinets remain empty for a few days until you know the problem is gone is the better approach.

 BEST SAWTOOTH GRAIN BEETLE SPRAY ^